Ivanka Trump: Business

 Trump formed a partnership with Dynamic Diamond Corp. in 2007 to create Ivanka Trump Fine Jewelry, a line of diamond and gold jewelry sold at her first flagship retail store in Manhattan.
 She later began selling jewelry online through her brand’s website, which was relaunched in August 2010.
 Her flagship moved from Madison Avenue to 109 Mercer Street, a larger space in the SoHo district, in November 2011.
 Celebrities were spotted wearing her jewelry including Jennifer Lopez on the cover of Glamour and Rihanna on the cover of W magazine.
 Her brand was named "Launch of the Year" in 2010 by Footwear News.
 Trump's industry recognitions include the Breakthrough Award at the Accessories Council Excellence Awards presented by designer Carolina Herrera in 2015.
 Her collection was covered in magazines such as Harper's Bazaar, Forbes Life, Golf Magazine, Town & Country, and Vogue.
-Trump has been featured prominently in profiles in publications including NY Times, Wall Street Journal, The Washington Post, Vogue, Elle, Harper's Bazaar, Forbes, Fortune, Marie Claire, and Glamour.
-Members of 100 Women in Hedge Funds selected Trump to their board in December 2012.
+Trump has been featured prominently in profiles in publications including the New York Times, Wall Street Journal, the Washington Post, Vogue, Elle, Harper's Bazaar, Forbes, Fortune, Marie Claire, and Glamour.
+Members of 100 Women in Hedge Funds selected Trump to serve on their board in December 2012.

 Between 2010 and 2018, Trump worked as a paid consultant for The Trump Organization while maintaining a separate status from formal employment.
 She stepped away from these roles upon becoming a senior advisor in the White House.
 In 2012, she was named to the board of 100 Women in Hedge Funds.
 Her fashion brand, which included apparel and accessories, was sold in various retailers and earned her a Breakthrough Award from the Accessories Council in 2015.
 The brand was later involved in a legal dispute that was settled out of court.

 Between 2016 and 2017, Trump applied for numerous trademarks in China, with several approved around the time of President Xi Jinping’s 2017 visit to the U.S. A Chinese official stated the applications were processed according to standard procedures, and a trademark lawyer noted the timeline was not unusual.
 That same year, she partnered with the World Bank to support a fund for female entrepreneurs.

 In 2018, Trump closed her fashion brand to focus on public policy, following declining sales and increased scrutiny of overseas manufacturing practices.

 After leaving government service, Trump and Kushner partnered with the latter's firm Affinity Partners on a $1.4 billion redevelopment of Sazan Island in Albania, which locals often refer to as "Trump Island."

 In 2023, she co-founded Planet Harvest, a company focused on tackling food waste by redirecting surplus produce and creating consumer goods from excess crops.